serega404/awesome-gitea/README.md

 - [gitlab2gitea](https://github.com/cornelk/gitlab2gitea) - A command line tool build with Golang to migrate a GitLab project to Gitea.
 - [Gogs2Gitea](https://github.com/lesh59/Gogs2Gitea) - A SQL script and process (README) to migrate directly from Gogs 0.12.3 to Gitea 1.12.5 / 1.12.6 in MySQL/MariaDB and maybe other DB's.
 - [jira2giteaMySql](https://github.com/juangarcia06/jira2giteaMySql) Jira Issues to Gitea (with MySql)
+- [BitbucketServer2Gitea](https://github.com/appleboy/BitbucketServer2Gitea) - A command line tool build with Golang to migrate a Bitbucket Server (Stash) Project to Gitea.

 ## Organizations